 Restaurants

 Lipsi has a good selection of restaurants to choose from.
 Pefko, Yiannis, and Kalypso are traditional Greek tavernas on the harbor.
 They’re all pretty similar in terms of the food.
-There are also two ouzerias, Sofoklis and Asprakis, on the harbor serving ouzo with small plates.
+There are also two ouzeris, Sofoklis and Asprakis, on the harbor serving ouzo with small plates.

 Manolis Tastes is the most upscale restaurant in town.
 It has a lovely setting and is popular with international visitors.
 While it has the most potential and a broader range of dishes than the traditional tavernas, the dishes can be hit or miss.
 Lastly, there’s Lolos, a food truck serving gyros!